kralverde/electrum-raven/README.rst

 2. Clone this repo
 3. The rest of the steps in this temporary guide assume you are in the root of the project

+NOTE: Building binaries may affect raw python performance.
+You can always reclone the files.

 Running with python3 (recommended for linux/if you have python on your device):

 1. sudo apt-get install python3-pyqt5
-2. sudo apt-get install python3-virtualenv
+2. sudo python3 -m pip install cmake
-3. sudo python3 -m pip install cmake
+3. sudo python3 -m pip install .[fast]
-4. ./electrum-env
+4. ./run_electrum

 Building executables: